Moon shadow in the age of disco . . .

 Between leaving school and starting university at the end of the ’70s, I lived in London for a while.
 My brother was in love with a Qatari prince whose main occupations were shopping and clubbing.

-Before every night on the town we would meet at Peppermint Park then go on to Tramp, Sombrero, The 100 Club or Ronnie Scott’s.
+As an adopted member of his entourage and with all expenses billed to the royal account, no libidinous caper was beyond the wish of this healthy young man.
+Before a night on the town, we would meet at Peppermint Park then go on to Tramp, Sombrero, The 100 Club, Annabel’s or Ronnie Scott’s.

 Hot to trot to Ronnie Scott’s . . .

-safe as a bank vault guides her pliant virtue to Peppermint Park
+I guide her virtue to Peppermint Park

-we tipped like notables and hoovered up cocktails
+we tip like notables and hoover cocktails

-tapas and salad with Annette, Linda and Paul.
-That was the night he died . . .
+The night he died . . .

 RIP Keith Moon b: August 23 1946 d: September 7, 1978 ~ Drummer, The Who